Visit our online Jewelry Shop

 Ciner

 Owner and Designer: Founded by Emanuel Ciner in 1892- The company began making costume jewelry in 1931.
 It originally produced fine jewelry.
 Their jewelry has the look of real jewelry.
 Ciner costume jewelry is often referred to as the "Tiffany" of costume jewelry.
 Ciner costume jewelry is worn and loved by many including the rich and famous.
+Still in business.
 Materials and techniques included: Real looking faux pearls from Japan, high quality material including rhinestones.
 Seed turquoise beads set mostly in gold tone metal.
 Back to top

 CINI